 Continue along the trail as it parallels the Observatory Road, eventually meeting up with it on the way back to the parking lot where you started.
 For extra knowledge, be sure to check out the plaques along the road, explaining how to tell the difference between the San Gabriels’ most prominent plant life.

 Good.
 Junctions and crossings are all very well marked, and there are only a few sections of trail between West Fork and Devore camps that get overgrown.
 There are a few dangerous sections on the Rim Trail near the top of Mount Wilson, where extra care should be taken.
-If attempting this route during the winter, be prepared for ice, snow, and very steep drop-offs.
-This area was damaged by the 2009 Station Fire, so conditions will likely have changed from this write-up.

 There are 7 campsites at West Fork Trail Camp and 6 at Devore.
 All are first-come, first-served.
 Campfire permits are required and can be obtained at any Forest Service office.